-The CAEP Board of Directors (CAEP Board or Board) has adopted standards (CAEP Standards or Standards) that serve as the basis for all accreditation reviews undertaken by CAEP and the State.
+The CAEP Board of Directors (CAEP Board or Board) has adopted standards (CAEP Standards or Standards) that serve as the basis for all accreditation reviews undertaken by CAEP.

 - 1.1.
 As a result of the ongoing critical self-review that CAEP undertakes to maintain and improve the quality of CAEP accreditation, the CAEP Board will undertake a comprehensive review and revision of the CAEP Standards on a schedule set by the Board and may, as needed, make interim amendments to the Standards.
-In making any such changes, CAEP will seek stakeholder and public input, including input from the State and its EPPs. - 1.2.
-It is the responsibility of the State and any EPPs seeking or continuing CAEP accreditation to stay informed of any changes made to the CAEP Standards and the timeline(s) set by the Board for the implementation of or transition to new or revised Standards. - 1.3.
+In making any such changes, CAEP will seek stakeholder and public input, including input from the State and its EPP's. - 1.2.
+It is the responsibility of the State and any EPP's seeking or continuing CAEP accreditation to stay informed of any changes made to the CAEP Standards and the timeline(s) set by the Board for the implementation of or transition to new or revised Standards. - 1.3.
 The CAEP scope of accreditation, defined in policy, distinguishes between two levels of educator preparation:

-1.3.1.1.
-Initial-Licensure Preparation is provided through programs at the baccalaureate or post-baccalaureate levels leading to initial-licensure or certification that are designed to develop P-12 teachers.

-Programs approved by the South Carolina State Board of Education (SBE) for the purpose of add-on certification are in the scope of CAEP and must be included in the Initial-Level self-study report.
-Individual courses offered by a provider that may lead to certification but are not part of an SBE-approved add-on program are not in the scope of CAEP.
-All Initial-Licensure Preparation programs within the Scope of Accreditation will be reviewed under CAEP Standards for Initial-Licensure.

-1.3.1.2.
-Advanced-Level Preparation is provided through programs at the post-baccalaureate or graduate level leading to licensure or certification.
-Advanced-Level Programs are designed to develop P-12 teachers who have previously completed an initial-licensure program, currently certified administrators, and other certified school professionals for employment in P-12 schools/districts.
-These certification fields include all grade spans of: School Counselor, School Psychologist, Speech Language Pathologist, Principal, Superintendent, and Vocational/Technology/Career Center Director.
+- 1.3.1.1.
+Initial-Licensure Preparation is provided through programs at the baccalaureate or post-baccalaureate levels leading to initial-licensure, certification, or endorsement that are designed to develop P-12 teachers.
+All Initial-Licensure Preparation programs within the Scope of Accreditation will be reviewed under CAEP Standards for Initial-Licensure. - 1.3.1.2.
+Advanced-Level Preparation is provided through programs at the post-baccalaureate or graduate level leading to licensure, certification, or endorsement.
+Advanced-Level Programs are designed to develop P-12 teachers who have already completed an initial-licensure program, currently licensed administrators, other certificated (or similar state language) school professionals for employment in P-12 schools/districts.
 All Advanced-Level programs within the Scope of Accreditation will be reviewed under CAEP Standards for Advanced-Level Preparation.